KOMAR-7/PHP/README.md

 # PHP
 Here is the place to start your php journey
 Here's the place to learn PHP.
-- I have created a pdf file for you to understand the concepts, terms used in php and about Database easily + with examples....
+-I have created a pdf file for you to understand the concepts, terms used in php and about Database easily + with examples....
+-Download the pdf to view.
 -Download the zip folder and add that zip folder to the htdocs folder in xammp in c drive: C:\xampp\htdocs -Contact me for password:
     Instagram :@k.omar_7